adriangarciao2/finalproject/README.md

 ---

+  ## Coverage

+  - Short JaCoCo snapshot and link: `d2l/COVERAGE_SUMMARY.md`.
+  - HTML report: `d2l/target/site/jacoco/index.html` (open in a browser or with PowerShell using `Start-Process`).

+  See `d2l/COVERAGE_SUMMARY.md` for the current coverage numbers and links to the detailed report.

 ## Future Work & Limitations

 - Dependence on JDK version: we added test-time JVM flags to support modern JDKs; long-term the library/tests should be made JDK version tolerant.